 At the beginning of 2020 concertising began in Ireland and Spain, with debut January performances in Marbella to mark the 250th anniversary celebrations of Ludwig Van Beethoven's birth.
 However, a recital at Portico Ards, Portaferry at the beginning of March proved to be one of the last allowed public performances in public before the the onset of the pandemic.
 Over the past year Cahal has none the less been involved in some exciting new collaborations which have been seen through in more remote means!
 Highlights have included the recording of a new four movement piano suite by Irish/Welsh composer Anselm McDonnell named "Ceaselessly Into The Past."
 The recording which was completed in February 2021 will feature on the composers debut album release later this year.
 Other digital performances have included a performance of Beethoven Piano Concerto No. 2 with family on New Year's day and video performances for Moving On Music, The Market Place Theatre and Belfast Music Society.

-Looking forward to 2021-22 Cahal hopes to see through Irish performances at Music For Galway, Sligo Con Brio, Drogheda Classical Music, Music for Wexford among many others.
+Looking forward to 2021-22 Cahal hopes to see through Irish performances at the Hugh Lane Gallery Dublin, Castleconnell Concert Series Limerick, Music For Galway, Sligo Con Brio, Drogheda Classical Music, Music for Wexford among others.
 Also he looks forward to an exciting collaboration with Co-orch Dublin orchestra later in the year.

 Prior to postgraduate study, Masterson completed an Artist Diploma at The Glenn Gould School in Toronto, Canada, and a Bachelor degree in Music Performance at the Royal Irish Academy of Music, Dublin.
 His main teacher and mentor over the course of his study has been Dr. John O’Conor.
 Masterson was a recipient of the prestigious Lucien and Maura Tessier Scholarship during his time at the Royal Irish Academy and was also a multiple prizewinner in Dublin’s prestigious Feis Ceoil.
 He has worked with many of the world’s leading pianists including Pascal Rogé, Jaques Rouvier, Arnulf von Arnim, Pavel Nersessian, John Perry, Ronan O’Hora, Anton Nell, Jonathan Biss, Joanna MacGregor, and Leon McCawley.